carbonetes/jacked/README.md

 The available `formats` are:
 - `table`: A columnar summary (default).
 - `json`: Use this to get as much information out of Jacked.
+- `cyclonedx-json`: Use this to get cyclonedx-json format results.
+- `cyclonedx-xml`: Use this to get cyclonedx-xml format results.
+- `spdx-json`: Use this to get spdx-json format results.
+- `spdx-xml`: Use this to get spdx-xml format results.
 ## Useful Commands and Flags 🚩
 ```
 jacked [command] [flag]